discos/doc/user/medicina/Quicklook.rst

     IDL> .r fitslook
     IDL> fitslook

-The last completed FITS file (i.e. the most recent subscan carried out) will be displayed.
+The last completed FITS file (i.e. the most recent subscan carried out, either being a TP or a spectral one) will be displayed.

 .. note:: The program automatically identifies the recorded sections and plots them all.
 If you are using the multi-feed receiver with the aim of